ycparak/pkms/content/starting-to-build.md

 defaultAlive: false
 ---

 Last week wasn’t my most productive.
-My uncles kids have been staying with me while his house undergoes construction.
+My uncle’s kids have been staying with me while his house undergoes construction.
 To all the parents out there I have no idea how you manage to remain productive while having kids mucking about, but I applaud your magical abilities.
 Regardless I still did get some stuff done, so let’s get into it.

 #### Recap of the past few weeks

-I started of [the challenge](https://www.ycparak.com/10kmrr) with a few ideas.
+I started off [the challenge](https://www.ycparak.com/10kmrr) with a few ideas.
 I wanted to dissect each one, do research and speak to potential users for each of my ideas.
 The goal of which was to validate each idea and pick the one with the most potential.
-In doing that I settled on an idea — a tool for recruiters/companies to better source software developers they’d like to hire.
+In doing that I settled on my first idea — a tool for recruiters/companies to better source software developers they’d like to hire.
 I’ll go into more detail on the implementation details of the idea next week but suffice to say I think I have a unique enough take that this could become a pretty profitable saas business.

 After researching the idea I spent the whole of last week doing cold outreach.
 I reached out to over 160 strangers in total.
-From that I found 5 people who showed a lot of interest in the idea and were extremely enthusiastic about being early 'beta' users.
+From that I found 5 people who showed a lot of interest in the idea and were extremely enthusiastic about being early alpha users.
 They each had the problem I was aiming to solve and were willing to invest their time in helping me build a solution.

 #### This past week